gundamMC/animius/docs/quick start/python.md

 Now, it's time to save it into your disk so that you can retrieve it whenever you want.

 ```
-myIntentModel.save(directory='Animius', name='myIntentNER')
+myIntentModel.save(directory='/resource/models/myIntentNER', name='myIntentNER')
 ```

 ## Setup SpeakerVerification Model

-Now, as a crucial step to build our own virtual assistant, let's create a SpeakerVerification Model which could verify speakers of audio clips.
+In order to the sentences of specific character, we could train a SpeakerVerification Model.

+Thus, you only need to label a few audio slices and let the model automatically detect the others.

 ### Parse Subtitle